ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Visit the most magnificent cities of the ancient Silk Road with Islamic expert Diana Driscoll.
 These include Uzbekistan’s second largest city, Samarkand, built by the infamous 14th-century Emperor Tamerlane; the medieval city of Bukhara, with its dazzling blue mosaic domes; the jade-green city of Khiva; and Nukus, which once protected the Russian avant-garde art collection of archaeologist and artist, Igor Savitsky from the Soviets.

-Board the overnight flight from London (regional connections available) to Tashkent with Uzbekistan Airways.
+Board the overnight flight from London (regional connections available) to Tashkent

 (No meals)